zephyrproject-rtos/zephyr/doc/kernel/memory/heap.rst

 Heap Memory Pool
 ################

-The :dfn:`heap memory pool` is a pre-defined memory pool object that allows threads to dynamically allocate memory from a common memory region in a :cpp:func:`malloc()`-like manner.
+The :dfn:`heap memory pool` is a predefined memory pool object that allows threads to dynamically allocate memory from a common memory region in a :cpp:func:`malloc()`-like manner.